zhaohui-yang/LegoNet_pytorch/README.md

 ## Note

 The aux_coefficients and aux_combination should be saved as sparse matrix for saving memory.
 This code does not include this part.

+## Citation

+	@inproceedings{legonet,
+		title={LegoNet: Efficient Convolutional Neural Networks with Lego Filters}, author={Yang, Zhaohui and Wang, Yunhe and Liu, Chuanjian and Chen, Hanting and Xu, Chunjing and Shi, Boxin and Xu, Chao and Xu, Chang}, booktitle={International Conference on Machine Learning},
+		pages={7005--7014},
+		year={2019}
+	}